soma-ssky/mobile-backend-platform/README.md

 ##Creating Objects##

-To create a new object on Parse, send a POST request to the class URL containing the contents of the object.
+To create a new object on SSKY, send a POST request to the class URL containing the contents of the object.
 For example, to create the object described above:

     curl -X POST \
     -H "_JavaScriptKey: DltKiTzyzqJ7VJUzGrtfrsKbQoDBX0aU3K3xUHx" \